dbsnapper/dbsnapper/docs/articles/useful-postgres-mysql-queries.md

 ---
-title: "Useful Queries for Postgres and MySQL"
+title: "Useful Postgres and MySQL Queries"
 description: "Here are some of the queries we use in DBSnapper to get database schema and other information."
 ---